Inworld AI builds the voice infrastructure behind production language learning apps, including

 The retention lift is the metric that matters most for language learning.
 These apps live and die on whether learners come back tomorrow.
 A 4% retention improvement at 5 million learners represents hundreds of thousands of additional active learners per month, each generating more engagement, more potential conversion to paid plans, and more word-of-mouth growth.

-The cost reduction and the retention lift happened simultaneously because Inworld TTS delivers higher quality at lower cost.
+The cost reduction and the retention lift happened simultaneously because Realtime TTS delivers higher quality at lower cost.
 Talkpal didn't trade quality for savings.
 They got both.

-Why Inworld TTS Leads Voice AI for Language Learning
+Why Realtime TTS Leads Voice AI for Language Learning

-Inworld TTS delivers #1-ranked quality across 15 languages, sub-250ms latency, adjustable speed and expressiveness, free voice cloning, and the Inworld Speech-to-Speech API for building complete conversational tutor experiences in a single integration.
+Inworld Realtime TTS is the #1 realtime TTS on the Artificial Analysis Realtime TTS Arena across 15 GA languages (90+ experimental on TTS-2).
+It pairs sub-second TTFA with adjustable speed and expressiveness, free voice cloning, cross-lingual voice identity on TTS-2 for multilingual tutors, and the Inworld Realtime API for building complete conversational tutor experiences in a single integration.

 Talkpal's production results (5M learners, 40% cost savings, 4% retention lift) validate that the quality, speed, and economics work together at scale.

-For language learning platforms that need 30+ languages today,
+For language learning platforms that need broad stable coverage today,

 ElevenLabs (70+) and